open/close all folders

 - Adaptive Healing Factor: The Meta-Coolers' bodies automatically repair any and all damage they suffer and correct any design flaws that allowed that injury in the first place, essentially rendering them unable to be harmed the same way twice.
 When the computer that monitors him realizes that the flaw is that there's only one of him...

-- Always Someone Better: He says that his brother was always trying to best him, but Cooler himself is basically Freeza +1.
-In addition to being much more powerful, he also possesses many abilities that Freeza notably lacked; he appears to be able to sense ki, he can control himself in his true form all the time, and he's higher in the hierarchy of the empire.
+- Always Someone Better: He says that his brother was always trying to best him, but Cooler himself is basically Frieza +1.
+In addition to being much more powerful, he also possesses many abilities that Frieza notably lacked; he appears to be able to sense ki, he can control himself in his true form all the time, and he's higher in the hierarchy of the empire.
 Expanded materials elaborate that Cooler is stronger than his brother was at 50 percent on Namek, but that he needed the extra transformation to get ahead of his brother's full power.

 - Authority Equals Asskicking: Played straight in his first movie, but averted in the second, the actual Cooler is weaker than a single Metal Cooler.

 - Benevolent Boss: Unlike Frieza, Cooler seems to care for his troops, or at the very least does not abuse them in any way.
 When one of his henchmen was having difficulty in beating Piccolo, he immediately steps in to deal with the Namekian.
 It also explains why the Armored Squadron is more than willing to serve under Cooler.

 - Badass Army: The Metal Coolers.

 - Big Bad: Of the fifth and sixth films.